LeonSpors/pORM/README.md

 dotnet add package pORM
 ```

-*Note: pORM is currently under heavy development, and breaking changes may be introduced in future releases.

 ## Usage

-> **Disclaimer:**
-> The context-based mode is coming soon.
-For now, please refer to the examples below, which focus on using the global context and CRUD operations.

 ### Defining Your Entities
 To work with pORM, start by defining your entity classes.
 Each entity must be decorated with a [Table] attribute so that pORM can map it to the correct database table.
 Use the [Key] attribute to mark the primary key property.
 For example: